Hip packs, bum bags, fanny packs… whatever you call them, they’re now one of the most popular ways of staying hydrated and storing kit on rides.

-With its triangular shape, the Crossride Belt is the most stable on test.
+With its triangular shape, the Mavic Crossride Belt is very stable.
 The 600ml bottle is easy to access (if you’re right-handed) and stays securely in its pouch.

 There’s enough space for a tube, multi-tool and tyre levers, or a few snacks.
 The dedicated pump pocket is handy too.
 We like the elasticated waist strap, and the tabs can be tucked away neatly.

 Breathability is okay, but not great.
 For the limited capacity it offers (don’t expect to take anything more than the bare necessities) it seems a little over-engineered.

 The Source Hipster’s removable harness (not pictured) does an excellent job of reducing movement, making it the most secure pack here.